 The last blind man walks up to the elephant and feels his ear.
 "Much like a land-dwelling stingray, this is," he says.

-Each man is only touching one part of the elephant, so they don't get a full understanding of the whole elephant.
+Each man only touches one part of the elephant, so they don't fully understand the whole elephant.
 Similarly, the theories we use to describe personality are much like this.

-An elephant is a combination of a large, round body; a long snake-like nose; and big, flappy ears.
+An elephant combines a large, round body, a long snake-like nose, and big, flappy ears.
 Personality is likely made up of biological, behavioral, and cognitive aspects.
 We do have a grasp on different elements of personality psychology.
 In this series, I’ll take you through the elements of trait theory, behavioral theory, humanistic theory, biological theory, and the infamous psychoanalytic theory.
-Right now, we believe that these theories may play a part in the Grand Unifying Theory of psychology...but there is a lot of research to be done.
+Right now, we believe these theories may play a part in the Grand Unifying Theory of psychology...but there is a lot of research to be done.

 Can we measure personality?
 Sure we can!
 I have actually created a free 3-in-1 personality quiz right here.
-It measures your Big 5 traits, as well as your dark triad scores and gives you a prediction at what your MBTI type may be.
+It measures your Big 5 traits, as well as your dark triad scores, and gives you a prediction of what your MBTI type may be.

 The Big Five Personality Traits

 Trait psychologists have been trying to create a concise list of personality traits that can be used to describe the basics of anyone’s personality.
 After coming up with lists of 16 and 3, top psychologists settled on a happy medium: five.
-Keep these “big five” traits in mind as you start to evaluate your own personality.
+Consider these “big five” traits as you evaluate your personality.

-Each of these traits has a polar opposite; the opposite of extraversion is introversion.Trait psychologists believe that we all lie somewhere along a scale between each big five trait and its opposite
+Each trait has a polar opposite; introversion is the opposite of extraversion.Trait psychologists believe we all lie somewhere along a scale between each big five trait and its opposite.

 The Dark Triad